 7. When in doubt, order in

 If no one in your family really feels like cooking a big meal or you want to add something special to the table, it's totally OK to order in.
 Support local businesses and get delivery or takeout in a way that complies with social distancing.

-Consider throwing your remaining ham into a split pea soup, or save any chicken bones for a hearty stock, Burrell suggested.
+Consider throwing your remaining ham into a split pea soup, or save any chicken bones for a hearty stock, Food Network star Anne Burrell suggested.
 If you're already cooking, consider making a double portion of a favorite family dish so people in the house can enjoy the leftovers for a few days.

 "To me," Burrell said, "taking care of yourself in a physical and mental capacity is even more important than the food."
 So if planning a big meal isn't your thing, then don't feel obligated.